Judge Philosophies

 Al Primack - Pitt

 I competed in speech and debate at the college level from 2010-2014.
 My primary debate event was NPDA, but I also competed in some LD and attended policy camp and workshops.
-My favorite things to run were performance-based critical arguments (e.g., hip-hop), critical race theory, feminist criticism, queer theory-based arguments, but I mostly debated case in NPDA due to partner preference.
+My favorite things to run were performance-based critical arguments (e.g., hip-hop), critical race theory, feminist criticism, queer theory-based arguments, but I mostly debated plan-based cases in NPDA due to partner preference.
 I coached IEs and some NPDA at CSU Long Beach from 2014-2016.
-I have been the director of the William Pitt Debating Union since FA 2023.
+I assisted with public debates for three years as a doctoral student at Pitt.
+I have been the faculty director of the William Pitt Debating Union since FA 2023.

 I do not need content warnings for sensitive topics, but you should always check with your opponent, read other judges paradigms for elimination rounds, and consider providing them if there is an audience.